 and act alike?
 Did they ever have disagreements and differences?
-Did they always approve of each other, always
+Did they always approve of each other, always share the same ideals and values?

 Perhaps the two brothers did not live in harmony.
 They may have lived at the base of the same hill, but they may not have had very much in common.
 One brother was married with a large family; the other was single.
 They probably pursued different goals and might have had contrasting personalities.
 Perhaps the hill was a physical manifestation of their up-and-down relationship.